nekarc/ScriptoriumV2/README.md

 ```bash
 $ flask run
 ```
-7. Run the angular server (on port 4200 by default)
+7. Run the angular server (on port 4200 by default), in the angular app folder
 ```bash
 $ cd scriptorium
 $ ng serve